Leading Coins 4 Entrepreneur Trading Up 41.6% Over Last Week (LC4)

-Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded 10.8% higher against the dollar during the 1-day period ending at 21:00 PM ET on July 18th.
-Leading Coins 4 Entrepreneur has a market capitalization of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.
-In the last seven days, Leading Coins 4 Entrepreneur has traded 41.6% higher against the dollar.
-One Leading Coins 4 Entrepreneur coin can now be purchased for approximately $0.0623 or 0.00000567 BTC on major exchanges.
+Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded 10.8% higher against the U.S. dollar during the one day period ending at 17:00 PM Eastern on July 25th.
+One Leading Coins 4 Entrepreneur coin can now be bought for $0.0623 or 0.00000567 BTC on popular cryptocurrency exchanges.
+During the last week, Leading Coins 4 Entrepreneur has traded up 41.6% against the U.S. dollar.
+Leading Coins 4 Entrepreneur has a total market capitalization of $93,551.66 and $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.

 - HalalChain (HLC) traded down 0.2% against the dollar and now trades at $0.0074 or 0.00000018 BTC.